How to Grow your Instagram Engagement in 2021

-In the social media world, engagement is seen as its own form of currency.
-The more engagement your Instagram profile has, the higher your online worth is.
+In the social media world, engagement is a form of currency.
+The more engagement your Instagram profile has, the more Instagram followers, the higher your online worth is.

 - Over 99% of adults aged 18-49 have a cell phone that is connected to the internet.